bogaudio/BogaudioModules/README-prerelease.md

 The RISE and FALL shape knobs affect the movement of the output as it catches up to the input (the shape it would draw on a scope).
 The shapes vary between log, linear and exponential curves.

+RISE and FALL each have a unipolar (0-10V) CV input affecting the corresponding slew rate.

+If SLOW is enabled, the slew rates for both RISE and FALL are 10x slower what they would otherwise be, based on the knobs and CVs.

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphony defined by the channels of the IN input.

 #### <a name="sums"></a> SUMS